 - Plastic is wasteful.
 I brought my own bags

 4. Know Your Area

 This is something that’s easier done when you stay in one place for an extended period of time, but is totally possible nonetheless.
-When you’re traveling, keep your eyes peeled for restaurants that don’t have plastic wrapped table sets.
+When you’re traveling, keep your eyes peeled for restaurants that don’t have single-use plastics table sets.
 Opt to eat there, or grab some street food using your reusable containers!

 You should also aim to shop local.
 Most of the time the local shops don’t have their produce wrapped in plastic, so drop yourself a pin as a reminder for the next time you want pick up some snacks/groceries.

 If you just keep your eyes out while you go about your day, you’re bound to see there are tons of places available to help you cut back on single-use plastics.
 You may not be able to get everything you want from one place, but that’s okay.
 Stay vigilant and be patient, this gets easier with time!